Student Responsibility and Academic Integrity

-All students are expected to register by the final registration date specified in the College calendars published on the Student Registration and Record Services web site.
+All students are expected to register by the final registration date specified in the university calendars published on the Student Registration and Record Services website.
 Exceptions to this procedure are rare and can be granted only by the associate dean of the appropriate school.
 A late fee will be charged for late registration transactions.

 Change of Major

-Undergraduate Change of Major forms are available online, in department offices and require the signed approval of the accepting department chair.
+Undergraduate Change of Major forms are available online and in department offices and require the signed approval of the accepting department chair.
 Students should file all change of major forms in the department of the new major before the established deadlines each semester to ensure the ability to register for courses in the new major during the registration period.
-Dates and deadlines for major changes can be found on the Student Registration and Record Services web site.
+Dates and deadlines for major changes can be found on the Student Registration and Record Services website.

 Changes in Degree Requirements